nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `addgoods gn/GOODS_NAME q/QUANTITY p/PRICE c/CATEGORY pd/PROCUREMENT_DATE ad/ARRIVAL_DATE n/SUPPLIER_NAME`

-* Goods are uniquely identified by all fields. (i.e. Goods can be repeated if any of the fields are different)
+* Goods are uniquely identified by all fields. (e.g. Goods can be repeated if any of the fields are different)
 * Quantity should be a positive number `quantity > 0`.
 * Price cannot be a negative number `price >= 0.00`.
 * Procurement Date and Arrival Date should be in the format `YYYY-MM-DD HH:MM` (24-hour format).